Best RV Camping Books, Field Guides, and Directories

 Eight Basic Books for an RVer's Library

-Are you thinking about full-time RVing or about going on the road in your RV for an an extended vacation?
+Are you thinking about full-time RVing or about going on the road in your RV for an extended vacation?
 Or maybe you'll be a weekend RV or tent camper at parks and recreation areas in your home state?
-Whatever you decide, you'll find that books on beginning RVing, RV repair and maintenance, campground directories and basic field guides will be invaluable additions to your RVing and camping library.
+Whatever you decide, you'll find that books on beginning RVing, RV repair and maintenance, campground directories, and basic field guides will be invaluable additions to your library.

 My recommendation for a good basic camping library would be:

 - Trailer Life Directory: RV Parks and Campgrounds

 - Trailer Life RV Repair and Maintenance Manual

 - Adventures on America's Public Lands (on BLM camping)

 - National Park Service Camping Guide

 - Peterson Field Guide to Birds of North America

 A few years old, is still a comprehensive guide to private parks as well as many state parks.
 There are over 11,000 listings for parks, services and attractions with detailed information and ratings as well as phone numbers if you want to call ahead.
 This directory is also a good place to browse for rules of the road and towing laws in each state.
 There are phone numbers for traffic and weather conditions and important information on bridges, tunnels and tolls.
 You'll want to consult this as you make your plans for the day!
 Trailer Life RV Parks, Campgrounds and Services Directory 2011